nickserv/danamccurdy.com/_posts/2017-03-23-traveling.md

   - life
 image: 'http://i.imgur.com/Fmycxol.jpg'
 ---
-What if we stepped into each moment like a new country, attuned to its uniqueness, drinking in its sights and sounds?
+What if you stepped into each moment like a new country, attuned to its uniqueness, drinking in its sights and sounds?

 Revelling in its differences,
-we would sidestep the familiar, grateful and eager for newness.
+you would sidestep the familiar, grateful and eager for newness.

-What if we traveled through our lives as we would travel the world, always moving, with excitement, into a foreign land?
+What if you traveled through your life as you would travel the world, always moving, with excitement, into a foreign land?